King-Salazar/Awesome-AI-Repository/README.md

 <!-- STAR-COLLECTOR:START -->
 ## 📚 AI Repository Collection
+A curated collection of AI automation tools, workflows, practical examples, and repositories covering every area of artificial intelligence.
+Whether you're looking for ready-to-use projects, implementation examples, or inspiration for building your own AI solutions, this repository serves as a centralized hub for discovering the best AI resources across every sector of the ecosystem.
 ### 🔵 🤖 AI Agents

 | Repository | Description | Stars |